enuchi/React-Google-Apps-Script/README.md

 <img width="100%" src="https://i.imgur.com/EsnOEHP.gif">

-Support for [Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin) now means that only modified components are refreshed when files are changed.
+Support for [Fast Refresh](https://github.com/pmmmwh/react-refresh-webpack-plugin) now means that only modified components are refreshed when files are changed, and state is not lost.

 <br/>